► McLaren Elva channels Senna DNA

 McLaren Elva: it looks good, right?

-On the outside, the Elva looks like a mixture of Ferrari SP1 and McLaren’s own 720S – but that’s clearly no bad thing.
+On the outside, the Elva looks like a mixture of Ferrari SP1 and McLaren’s own 720S.
 There’s no roof or windscreen (unless you specifically want one) but McLaren claims passengers won’t be blown around by buffeting, either.

 Enter McLaren’s new Active Air Management System (they do love a good acronym in Woking, don't they?).
-Essentially designed to manhandle air around the cabin, AAMS forces slipstream away from the cockpit at speed, so passengers can enjoy all the benefits of the outdoors without the turbulence.
+Essentially designed to manhandle air around the cabin, AAMS forces slipstream away from the cockpit between 30-70mph.
+When engaged a flap is able to stall air while large vents on the bonnet of the car force out another stream of air through a 130-degree radius.

 How will it drive?